 Ecopetrol's modest leverage position is a legacy of its status as a state company and the government's intention to strongly capitalize it post-IPO to support acquisitions and future growth.
-Despite higher capital spending, the company's leverage has benefited from strong oil prices and production growth, which have contributed to rising cash flows.
-The company generated free cash flow in the first nine moths of 2011 and should be able to largely fund 2011 capital spending internally.
+Despite higher capital spending, strong oil prices and production growth have resulted in rising cash flows and modest leverage increases.
+While the company has been outspending cash flow in the first nine months of 2012, it has been able to fund rising capital needs by drawing on its large cash an investment reserves.

 Our view of Ecopetrol incorporates rising financial leverage over the next two to three years as spending for the Mega plan is expected to exceed internal cash flow.
 In addition, a high statutory dividend payout will compete with funds needed for reinvestment.
-Under the company's \$70 WTI scenario and with an \$8.47 billion capital budget, we believe Ecopetrol could need to draw down its cash and raise \$3.5-\$4 billion in 2012 to cover dividends and fund capital spending.
-With higher oil prices the amount could be less.

-We do not expect rising leverage to affect its ratings given its relatively modest debt balances and strong liquidity.
-The company's leverage metrics are competitive, with adjusted Debt/Total Proved Reserves of \$3.24/BOE and Debt/Proved Developed Reserves of \$4.65/BOE and as of September 30, 2011.
-Debt/Average Daily Production has also declined as production has increased, at about \$9,626/BOE.
-Ecopetrol also has access to equity and will realize the proceeds from any future share issues until state ownership falls to 80%, as was the case of with its August equity issuance of \$1.25 billion.
+We do not expect leverage increases to affect Ecopetrol's ratings, given its relatively modest debt balances and strong liquidity.
+The company's leverage metrics are competitive compared to its peers, with adjusted Debt/Total Proved Reserves of \$4.06/BOE and Debt/Proved Developed Reserves of \$6.06/BOE as of September 30, 2012 (proforma using 2011 reserve data).
+Debt/Average Daily Production rose to about \$11,800/BOE.
+Ecopetrol also has access to equity and will realize the proceeds from any future share issues until state ownership falls to 80%, as was the case in August 2011 when the company issued \$1.3 billion of equity.